alex-nogales/devopswithkubernetes-part1/README.md

 Use `kubectl port-forward` to confirm that the project is accessible and works in the cluster by using a browser to access the project.

 > Done

+## Exercise 1.06: Project v0.4

+Use a NodePort Service to enable access to the project.

+> Done